 Q: How do students request reclassification to in-state status?

-A: A student who believes he/she should be classified as in-state under the regulations, is required to complete an Application for Classification to In-State Fee Status
+A: A student who believes they should be classified as in-state under the regulations, is required to complete an Application for Classification to In-State Fee Status

 Q: Is there an "effective date" that applies to a person's eligibility for in-state status?